Skip to main content

 3.4.1.1.1 The Shared Resource Directory

 One special thing to note about the protocol enum is the Shared Directory version.
-This actually allows users of a shared directory to have reduced sizes of their nanotdf.
-The shared resource directory at this time is still an experimental part of the nanotdf and is included in the documentation to support a minor update to the nanotdf in a subsequent specification.
+This allows users of a shared directory to have reduced sizes of their NanoTDF.
+The shared resource directory at this time is still an experimental part of the NanoTDF specification and is included in the documentation to support a minor update to the NanoTDF in a subsequent update to the specification.

 Note is this specification version ( > opentdf/spec 4.3.0) the "Shared Resource Directory" flag has moved.